 Moving to Bordeaux in retirement

 As far as big cities go, Bordeaux offers plenty of opportunities for retirees.
-It enjoys a more temperate climate than some inland destinations thanks to its proximity to the sea, but it’s still much warmer than the UK.
+It enjoys a more temperate climate than some inland destinations thanks to its proximity to the sea, but it’s still much warmer than in more northern countries.

-Property prices are quite attractive too, so Bordeaux makes a good destination for those wanting to either invest in property abroad or find a good location to buy a retirement home.
+Property prices are quite attractive, too, so Bordeaux makes a good destination for those wanting to either invest in property abroad or find a good location to buy a retirement home in France.
 However, renting isn’t too expensive either if you don’t want to live there permanently.

 Factor in the city’s heritage and cultural landmarks, combined with the stunning scenery, and you’ve got a very desirable retirement destination.

 In short, Bordeaux would be the perfect place for those who enjoy good food and good wine, are looking for a Mediterranean lifestyle without major heat, and want a nice balance between local lifestyle and expat communities.